 These are just some of the challenges businesses face in the cybersecurity space.
 While it can be daunting, there are steps you can take to improve your security posture.

-MDR security is built on three main pillars: monitoring, detection and response.
+MDR cybersecurity stands firmly on three crucial pillars: monitoring, detection, and response.

-Detection refers to the ability to identify threats as they happen.
-This includes not only identifying malicious activity but also understanding the intent behind it and its potential impact.
+Detection involves the capability to identify threats as they occur, encompassing not only the recognition of malicious activities but also grasping the intent behind them and their potential repercussions.

-By taking steps to prevent attacks before they happen, you can save your business a lot of time, money, and headaches.
-Furthermore, prevention can help you avoid the need for a costly and disruptive incident response plan.
+By proactively working to prevent attacks before they materialize, your business can save significant time, money, and resources.
+Moreover, prevention helps you sidestep the need for a costly and disruptive incident response plan.

 Prioritization of Cybersecurity Risks